balmjs/balm-ui/docs/scripts/docs/en/icon-button/intro.md

 # Icon Buttons

-Icon buttons allow users to take actions, and make choices, with a single tap.
+Icon buttons (Toggle buttons) allow users to take actions, and make choices, with a single tap.